 6. Kurokawa Onsen

-Historic onsen towns are sprinkled all over Japan, and whilst they’ve all got their own charm and aesthetic, there’s something particularly special about Kurokawa Onsen, which is considered to be one of the most attractive in all of Japan.
+Historic onsen towns are sprinkled all over Japan.
+While they’ve all got their own charm and aesthetic, there’s something particularly special about Kurokawa Onsen, considered to be one of the most attractive in Japan.

-It might be its pure nostalgic atmosphere that’s a product of its original wooden building structures, or its unique location right in the middle of nature, or even the river that flows right through the middle of the town.
-Whatever it is, Kurokawa Onsen is definitely worth a visit, especially if you’re heading over to the western Kyushu region during your trip.
+It might be the nostalgic atmosphere that seeps from the original wooden buildings, its unique location right in the middle of nature, or the river that flows through the middle of the town.
+Whatever it is that draws people here, Kurokawa Onsen is definitely worth a visit.
+The onsen provides a great stop in Western Kyuushuu for travelers going to and from, too.

-Here, expect roads to be lined with historic buildings and onsen bathhouses, small souvenir shops run by generations of the same family, small cafes and restaurants serving local fare, and none of the crowds you would expect for a intriguing place like this.
+Here, expect roads to be lined with historic buildings and onsen bathhouses, and small souvenir shops passed down within the family for generations.
+The food at local cafes and restaurants will be local favorites and mom’s-style cooking, with none of the crowds you might expect for being such a beloved onsen!

 If you’d like to read more about it, click on this link to our Kurokawa Onsen article.